ueberdosis/tiptap/docs/guide/node-views.md

 I know, I know, it’s not that easy.
 Just keep in mind, that you‘re in full control of the rendering inside the editor and of the output.

 :::warning What if you store JSON?
 That doesn’t apply to JSON.
 In JSON, everything is stored as an object.
-There is no need to configure the “translation” to and from HTML.
+There is no need to configure the “translation” to and from JSON.
 :::

 ### Render HTML